ChunyuanLI/spectral_descriptors/README.md

 ## Citation
-If you use this code for your research, please cite our papers:
+If you use this code for your research, please cite our papers

 [Spectral Graph Wavelet Signature](http://users.encs.concordia.ca/~hamza/paperVC13.pdf):
 ```